Shirley Mallmann: Early life and career

 Mallmann was born in Santa Clara do Sul, Rio Grande do Sul.
 She is of German-Brazilian descent.
 Besides her native Portuguese, Mallmann also speaks German, English and Italian.

 Before becoming a model, she worked in a shoe factory in Rio Grande do Sul until the age of 18.
-In 1995, she moved to São Paulo with only R$300 in hand and a dream.
+In 1995, she moved to São Paulo owning only R$300.
 Her first modeling job was in 1995 when she appeared on the cover of Brazilian Elle magazine.

 Mallmann's international career began with the arrival of photographer Ellen von Unwerth in Brazil for Forum's 1996 winter campaign.
 Mallmann wasn't the main model in the campaign, but Von Unwerth turned her into the protagonist and nominated her for several jobs, such as the cover of the French Marie Claire with Patrick Demarchelier, the cover of the Italian Glamour magazine, and editorials for Harper's Bazaar and the Italian Vogue.
 Mallmann went to New York and returned to her country as a supermodel.

 She appeared in the Pirelli Calendar photographed by Herb Ritts in June 1999, and was chosen by US TV channel E! as "Celebrity of the Year" in 1999.

 In 2002, Mallmann starred in a commercial for Jean Paul Gaultier's perfume "Classique", who immortalized her silhouette in the bottle.

-Her career includes runway for designers such as Valentino, Alexander McQueen, Oscar de la Renta, Alberta Ferretti, Bottega Veneta, Carolina Herrera, Christian Lacroix, Marc Jacobs, Prada, Chanel, Christian Dior, Miu Miu, Donna Karan, Giorgio Armani, Gianni Versace, Hermés, Ann Demeulemeester, Givenchy, Ralph Lauren, Vivienne Westwood, Anna Sui, Betsey Johnson, Richard Tyler, Anna Molinari, Badgley Mischka, Bill Blass, Blumarine, Chloé, Cynthia Rowley, Dirk Bikkembergs, Ellen Tracy, Fendi, Gianfranco Ferré, Lanvin, Nina Ricci, Dirk Bikkembergs, Helmut Lang, Kenzo, Guy Laroche, Roberto Cavalli, Alexandre Herchcovitch, Emanuel Ungaro, John Galliano, Karl Lagerfeld, Krizia, Max Mara, Mila Schön, Catherine Malandrino, Ocimar Versolato, Salvatore Ferragamo, Sonia Rykiel, Thierry Mugler, Alessandro Dell'Acqua, Gai Mattiolo, Iceberg, Hervé Léger, Rifat Özbek, Rocco Barocco and Sportmax.
+Her career includes runway for designers such as Valentino, Alexander McQueen, Oscar de la Renta, Alberta Ferretti, Bottega Veneta, Carolina Herrera, Christian Lacroix, Marc Jacobs, Prada, Chanel, Christian Dior, Miu Miu, Donna Karan, Giorgio Armani, Gianni Versace, Hermès, Ann Demeulemeester, Givenchy, Ralph Lauren, Vivienne Westwood, Anna Sui, Betsey Johnson, Richard Tyler, Anna Molinari, Badgley Mischka, Bill Blass, Blumarine, Chloé, Cynthia Rowley, Dirk Bikkembergs, Ellen Tracy, Fendi, Gianfranco Ferré, Lanvin, Nina Ricci, Dirk Bikkembergs, Helmut Lang, Kenzo, Guy Laroche, Roberto Cavalli, Alexandre Herchcovitch, Emanuel Ungaro, John Galliano, Karl Lagerfeld, Krizia, Max Mara, Mila Schön, Catherine Malandrino, Ocimar Versolato, Salvatore Ferragamo, Sonia Rykiel, Thierry Mugler, Alessandro Dell'Acqua, Gai Mattiolo, Iceberg, Hervé Léger, Rifat Özbek, Rocco Barocco and Sportmax.